-In some models of jack screws, The lifting screw does not move up and down.
+In some models of jackscrews, The lifting screw does not move up and down.
 It only rotates around its axis.
-A lifting nut (also known as travelling nut) moves along the screw.
-The lifting nut of jack screw is made of bronze to decrease friction.
+A lifting nut (also known as a travelling nut) moves along the lead screw.
+The lifting nut of the screw jack is made of bronze to decrease friction.

-If the screw end connection is connected to the free load, the screw rotates circularly and moves up and down.
-If it is connected to a fixed load, the gearbox in the jack receives the movement from the gear unit and the trapezoidal screw moves only linearly up and down.
-In other words, it acts the same as the Wedged type, so there is no need to open wedge channel to trapezoidal screw.
+If the screw end connection is connected to the free load, the screw rotates around its own axis without moving up and down.
+If it is connected to a fixed load, the gearbox in the jack receives the movement from the gear unit and the trapezoidal screw translates only linearly up and down.
+In other words, it acts the same as the wedged type, so there is no need to open the wedge channel to trapezoidal screw.

 The wedge channel is opened to the screw to prevent the rotation of the screw and only the upward and downward movement of the screw is provided.
-In this way, the importance of the screw connection is eliminated.
+In this way, the importance of the screw connection to an external fixed part is eliminated.

-With the rotation of the gear, the screw that is inside the screw jack only makes rotation around it’s axis.
-The flange, which is produced from the bronze material on the screw shaft moves linearly upwards or downwards.
-One of the purposes of using such systems is the lack of ducting or storage for the movement of the screw used in the ball screw type and ball wedge screw type.
+With the rotation of the gear, the lead screw that is inside the screw jack only rotates around its axis.
+The flange, which is produced from the bronze material on the screw shaft translates linearly upwards or downwards.
+One of the purposes of using such systems is the lack of ducting or storage for the movement of the screw used in the screw type and wedge screw type.
 In addition, the screw does not come down from the jack base.

 Plain end type screw jacks are used in multipurpose applications.
 Linear motion is provided thanks to the wedge option in free loads.
-Screw jack systems with self-locking system prevent the load from slipping back.
-This type used in projects that require efficiency and precision.
+Screw jack systems with self-locking systems prevent the load from slipping back.
+This type is used in projects that require efficiency and precision.

 Clevis end type screw jacks provide positive mechanical movement, precise positioning and smooth lifting speeds.
 Its standard configurations include pulling and pushing features.
-Its self-locking system keeps the load steady and prevent the load from going back .
+Its self-locking system keeps the load steady and prevents the load from going back.
 Due to its movable head, it is used in angular moving mechanisms.